industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

-The practices we should adhere to while writing code, such as line length, quotation style, and such, are determined by the choden _code style_.
+The practices we should adhere to while writing code, such as line length, quotation style, and such, are determined by the _code style_.
 Luckily, we do not have to remember each detail ourselves each time we type a new line of code, instead, we can rely on _linters_.
 Linters are external tools that, once run, will check the code we have written to ensure it follows the code style we have chosen, and also that our code is syntactically valid.
-If not, the linter will alert of or any discrepancies.
-Instead of manually correcting each discrepancy, we can also utilize _code formatters_, which can be combined with a linter to automatically format our code such that it follows the estabilished code style.
+If not, the linter will alert us of any discrepancies.
+Instead of manually correcting each discrepancy, we can also utilize _code formatters_, which can be combined with a linter to automatically format our code such that it follows the established code style.

 In DESDEO, we have chosen to utilize [Ruff](https://docs.astral.sh/ruff/) which is _both_ a linter and code formatter.
 If we have installed DESDEO utilizing